+Audit Aspects Covered By Whom Extent of Check General 1.
+Letter for NOC to previous auditors 2.
+Engagement letter to the appointing authority 3.
+Meeting and discussion with the bank branch management and understanding the profile of the branch and its business and take a note on the same.
+4. Letter of requirement to the Branch 5.
+Review of previous year's audit report/ LFAR; current period's Internal Audit Report/ Concurrent Audit Report; Revenue Audit Report; IS Audit Report RBI Inspection Report; compliance of the branch to all of the above; and any other special review report.
+6. Physical verification of cash; Gold;(for Gold Ioan) and valuable securities.
+7. Note down Shortage of cash appearing in Trial Balance;

 Audit Aspects Covered By Whom Extent of Check

-General

-1. Engagement letter to the appointing authority

-2. Letter for NOC to previous auditors

-3. Meeting and discussion with the

-bank branch management and l

-understanding the profile of the branch and its business and take a

-note on the same.

-4. Letter of requirement to the Branch

-5. Review of

-• previous year's audit report/

-LFAR;

-current period's Internal Audit Report/ Concurrent Audit l

-Report;

-Revenue Audit Report;

-IS Audit Report

-RBI Inspection Report;

-• compliance of the branch to

-all of the above; and

-any other special review

-report.

-6. Physical verification of

-• cash;

-Gold;(for Gold Ioan)

-and valuable securities.

-7. Note down

-Shortage of cash appearing in Trial Balance;

-Difference in physical
+Difference in physical WIIOIII Olleck

-Audit Aspects Covered By Whom Extent of Check

 verification of gold.
+(Auditors need to consider

+their responsibilities with

+respect to reporting of fraud in case of unexplained

+case of unexplained differences in cash balances

+or balance of gold bags.)

 8. Reconciliation of the current account

 maintained with other banks /

 Reserve Bank of India

-9. Reconciliation of NOSTRO account with Nostro Mirror Account
+9. Reconciliation of NOSTRO account

+with Nostro Mirror Account

 10. Physical verification of

 Investments, holding statements,

 (obtain certificate from bank

 manager for the same).
 If

 investments are held /done by the

 Branch.

 11. Verify reconciliation statement to

 verify entries originated prior to, but

 communicated / recorded after the

 year end in relation to currency chest

 operations at the branch/other link

 branches, involving deposits

 into/withdrawals from the currency

 chest attached to such branches.

 12. Understand the system in CBS at

 Branch

-verify controls;
+Manual intervention to system

+generated data and process of

+authentication of such

+transactions along with

+existence of audit trail;

-verify exceptional report;
+verify exceptional reports;

 understand the editable &

 uneditable fields at Branch;

 system of downgrading &

 upgrading of accounts;

 interest calculations;

-Generation of reports relating to

-advances classification and

-Capital Adequacy calculation,

-etc.

-13. Compliance of instructions issued

-by bank's year and closing

-circulars, other relevant internal

-instructions/circulars, Master

-circulars and other notifications

-issued by RBI, significant

-accounting policies of the bank